semmypurewal/BeginningJavaScript/03-types/readme.md

     "hello world!".toUpperCase();
     //=> HELLO WORLD!

+We can also apply methods to string values stored in variables.

+    var greeting = "hello there!";

 You can also check to see if a string contains a certain substring by using the `indexOf` method.
 This method returns the index of the substring, or -1 if the